 NOTE 3: The use of operations map, unmap, connect, disconnect, create causes an error, i.e. all configuration operations are to be made explicit, and not as a side effect of a communication operation or the evaluation of a snapshot.

-NOTE 4: Calling of non-deterministic external functions, rnd, running, alive, read, setverdict, and writing to component variables causes an error because this may lead to different results of subsequent evaluations of the same snapshot, thus, e.g. rendering deadlock detection impossible.
+NOTE 4: Calling of non-deterministic external functions, rnd, running, alive, read, checkstate, setverdict, and writing to component variables causes an error because this may lead to different results of subsequent evaluations of the same snapshot, thus, e.g. rendering deadlock detection impossible.

 NOTE 5: The use of operations activate and deactivate causes an error because they modify the set of defaults that is considered during the evaluation of the current snapshot.